BreakingTV/LoRPresence/README.md

 ## TO-DO
 - [x] In Menu Presence
 - [x] In Game Presence
+- [ ] check Data dragon
+- [x] Startup check (only source, not releases)
 - [ ] Presence Assets
 - [ ] Auto Run and Auto Setup

 ## Disclaimer
-This is one of my first stand alone JS projects, so ofcourse this code is trash, if you want to help and fix this mess, make a pull request.
+This is one of my first stand alone JS projects, so of course this code is trash, if you want to help and fix this mess, make a pull request.
 Thanks :)